SousaPedroso/mlops-training-datatalks.club/README.md

 # MLOps for B2W dataset

+**Unfortunately I did not have enough time to complete this project within the cohort period.
+I will finish it later little by little to improve my knowledge in MLOps.**

 Repository for training MLOps for 2023 cohort from [DataTalks.club](https://github.com/DataTalksClub/mlops-zoomcamp).
 An end-to-end ML pipeline for NLP processing at [B2W dataset](https://huggingface.co/datasets/ruanchaves/b2w-reviews01).

 Table of sections: